OpenDSU/docssite/pages/APIHub APIs/Ethereum Adapter APIs (RFC-131).md

 | getHashToBeChecked       | Return the hash that was used in the singing operation.                   |

-**Source code, Compilation and deployment** </br>
+**Source code, Compilation and deployment**
 <p style='text-align: justify;'>The source code can be found at https://github.com/PharmaLedger-IMI/ethereum-anchoring
- in the SmartContract folder.</br>
+ in the SmartContract folder.

 To compile and deploy the smart contract on a local environment, update the values in the .env file and run npm run truffle-migrate.
 It will use the internal network.
 </p>

-**Kubernetes deployment** </br>
+**Kubernetes deployment**
 <p style='text-align: justify;'>To archive compilation, deployment and integration with the API Adaptor, the following steps are required:
 </p>